 \subsection{Basic Model Merging}

-Basic model merging~\citep{ilharco2022editing, wortsman2022model, jin2022dataless, matena2022merging, yadav2023ties, yu2024language, davari2024model, gargiulo2025task, marczakno} focuses on universal strategies for merging fine-tuned models into a single shared model without introducing additional memory overhead.
-A canonical example is {Weight-Averaging}~\citep{wortsman2022model}, which simply averages parameters from different tasks.
-Task-Arithmetic~\citep{ilharco2022editing} refines the merging process by introducing task vectors, proposing that simple arithmetic operations on these vectors can effectively modify models and yield a better merged model.
-Building on this idea, DARE~\citep{yu2024language} and Ties-Merging~\citep{yadav2023ties} propose pruning and scaling task vectors, assuming that not all parameters contribute equally.
-However, these techniques depend on manually tuned merging coefficients.
-AdaMerging~\citep{yang2023adamerging} introduces adaptive learning to automate coefficient selection but incurs additional training cost.
-Other approaches like Fisher-Merging~\citep{jin2022dataless} and RegMean~\citep{matena2022merging} compute merging coefficients via Fisher information or inner product matrices, but require costly gradient computations and are prone to instability.
-Basic model merging across different tasks often results in parameter conflicts and a loss of task-specific information, leading to a substantial performance gap compared to individual models~\citep{leemitigating,stoicamodel, yangcontinual, zhong2025aim}.
-To this end, we explore the personalized model merging in this work.
+Basic model merging~\cite{ilharco2022editing, wortsman2022model, jin2022dataless, matena2022merging, yadav2023ties, yu2024language, davari2024model, gargiulo2025task, marczakno} focuses on universal strategies for merging fine-tuned models into a single unified model.
+A canonical example is Weight-Averaging~\cite{wortsman2022model}, which simply averages parameters from different tasks.
+Task-Arithmetic~\cite{ilharco2022editing} introduces task vectors that yield a better merged model.
+Building on this idea, DARE~\cite{yu2024language} and Ties-Merging~\cite{yadav2023ties} propose pruning and scaling task vectors, assuming that not all parameters contribute equally.
+AdaMerging~\cite{yang2023adamerging} introduces adaptive learning to automate coefficient selection but incurs additional training cost.
+Other approaches like Fisher-Merging~\cite{jin2022dataless} and RegMean~\cite{matena2022merging} compute merging coefficients via Fisher information or inner product matrices.
+However, basic model merging often results in parameter conflicts and a loss of task-specific information, leading to a substantial performance gap compared to individual models~\cite{leemitigating,stoicamodel, yangcontinual, zhong2025aim}.
+Therefore, we explore the personalized model merging in this work.